ncsa/TGI_RAILS_Documentation/docs/source/file_mgmt/index.rst

 |

--  scp - to be used for small to modest transfers to avoid impacting the usability of the Delta login node (*login.delta.ncsa.illinois.edu*).
+-  scp - to be used for small to modest transfers to avoid impacting the usability of the RAILS login node (*rails.ncsa.illinois.edu*).

--  rsync - to be used for small to modest transfers to avoid impacting the usability of the Delta login node.
+-  rsync - to be used for small to modest transfers to avoid impacting the usability of the RAILS login node.

    -  https://campuscluster.illinois.edu/resources/docs/storage-and-data-guide/
       (scp, sftp, rsync)